 At Goshen College all research involving vertebrate animal subjects should be approved by the Institutional Animal Care and Use Committee or IACUC.
 At the links below, you will find relevant documents for proposals to the IACUC.

-Note: The Goshen College IACUC is not registered with the USDA and thus cannot provide approval for projects with federal funding (e.g., NIH, CDC, FDA, NSF, etc.).
+Note: The Goshen College IACUC is not registered with the USDA nor does it hold an OLAW Assurance and thus cannot provide approval for projects with federal funding (e.g., NIH, CDC, FDA, NSF, etc.).
 If you plan to use federal funds, please contact an external IACUC to secure approval for your project.

 The IACUC committee may determine that a proposal requires full or designated approval.
 Designated approval will be given on a rolling basis, usually within one month.
 If the IACUC has received proposals that require full approval, we will meet within two months to consider the proposal.